Tobiadefami/fuxion/README.md

 ## Pipelines

-We can train machine learning models on the combination of synthetically generated data and their normalized format.
-This is where we use `pipelines`.

 The latest version of fuxion simplifies the normalization process by incorporating it directly into the pipeline using structured output.
 This removes the need for a separate normalization template, making it easier for users.

 The `DatasetPipeline` class is the primary interface for generating synthetic datasets.
 It handles both generation and normalization in a single process.
 Here's an example of how to use it: